mankai-chow/FuzzifiED.jl/docs/src/extension.md

 # Other extensions

-Apart from ITensors extension, FuzzifiED also provides other extensions, _viz._ HDF5 extension.
+Apart from ITensors extension, FuzzifiED also provides other extensions, _viz._ HDF5 extension and CUDA extension.

 ## HDF5 extension